-A Sudden Stratospheric Warming (SSW) event has taken place, resulting in the split of polar vortex in two vortices which may impact our weather later this month (there is a lag time between an SSW and the impact it has on UK weather).
+In February 2018, a Sudden Stratospheric Warming (SSW) will take place, resulting in the split of polar vortex in two vortices which may impact our weather later this month (there is a lag time between an SSW and the impact it has on UK weather).

 A SSW of the atmosphere refers to a rapid rise in temperatures in the stratosphere (which is found at an altitude of 10 km to 50 km) when the temperature can rise by up to 50°C over a couple of days – and this often leads to cold conditions across the UK.

 Although SSWs don’t always result in cold snaps, there is a high potential for a cold spell across Europe towards the end of February, as the SSW event may result in easterly winds for western EU and the UK.
 These easterlies could alter the weather pattern, weakening areas of low pressure and shifting the jet stream further south, resulting in high pressure over the North Atlantic which ‘blocks’ the flow of mild Atlantic air and pulls down cold air from the north east.
 Once these high pressure systems are established, they can persist, leading to a protracted cold spell of up to 15 days.
 How cold and wintry it is in the UK will depend on precisely where the air originates from.